There’s really no shortcut to forgetting someone. You just have to endure missing them every day until you don’t anymore.

 I didn’t know Greg well.

-It’s interesting that riding in his car is the only real memory I have of him considering it was the only piece of evidence found after his disappearance.
+It’s interesting that riding in his car is the only real memory I have of him considering it was the single piece of evidence found after his disappearance.

 I can’t tell you why I think about Greg’s case so much.
-I really didn’t know him well at all, like I said.
-I don’t know if it’s because he is my friends brother so naturally I care, my empathy for his mother now that I have 3 sons of my own, or simply the frustration of the unknown.
+I really didn’t know him well at all, as I said.
+I don’t know if it’s because he is my friend’s brother so naturally I care, my empathy for his mother now that I have 3 sons of my own, or merely the frustration of the unknown.

-All I can tell you for certain is some days it feels as if he is calling out to me somehow.
+All I can tell you for sure is some days it feels as if he is calling out to me somehow.
 Today is one of those days.
-It’s like he want’s to be found, wherever he is.
+It’s like he wants to be found, wherever he is.